 Phoenix: It was an honor and a pleasure, Your Eminence.

-- The revelation that Nahyuta is a Reverse Mole and the Only Sane Man in regards to the rest of Khura'in.
+- The revelation that Nahyuta is The Mole and the Only Sane Man in regards to the rest of Khura'in.
 Nobody suspected this, and he kept up the act for over five years.

 - The exact moment when Nahyuta realizes he doesn't need to keep the act up anymore, he throws off the glove bearing Ga'ran's spider motif on his right hand, revealing the symbol of the Defiant Dragons tattooed on his palm.
 He then says the following, fully voiced:Nahyuta: A dragon never yields.